 Whilst collaboration and partnership with our international alliances in the South-Pacific are critical to all DAISI activities, DAISI must also ensure its autonomy as an organisation.
-The established or a Memorandum of Understanding (MoU) with our international partners where the independent roles played by DAISI and its contributing partners are clearly defined, is critical to maintaining this autonomy.
+Having an established Memorandum of Understanding (MoU) with our international partners, where the independent roles played by DAISI and its contributing partners are clearly defined, is critical to maintaining this autonomy.
 Below is DAISI’s Autonomy and Independence policy.

 1. DAISI will remain autonomous and independent in its right to make policies and decide on projects, and where money is to be spent, being free of any form of political or commercial interference or coercion.

 2. All decisions on policies, projects, and where money is spent shall be determined by consensus voting by DAISI’s Executive Board, each of whom is in their executive position having being voted in by fair democratic voting process by all eligible DAISI members.